SymfonyCasts/symfony7/sfcasts/entity.md

 Can this field store multiple values?
 No, a Starship can only have one status at a time.
 Can this field be null?
 Nope!

-Finally add `arrivedAt`.
+Finally, add `arrivedAt`.
 Cool!
 Maker defaults to `datetime_immutable` instead of `string`.
 This is because we suffixed our property name with `At`.
 Smart!
 Can this field be null?
 No.

-Let's take a look at our newly minted `Starship` entity: in the `src/Entity/`.
+Let's take a look at our newly minted `Starship` entity: in `src/Entity/`.

 Notice: this is a standard PHP class with properties... and one special thing: some PHP attributes:

 The `#[ORM\Entity]` attribute on the class tells Doctrine that this *not* just a boring PHP class, but an entity that should be mapped to a table in our database.
-The table name *can* be customized, but use the default which is the _snake cased_ class name: `starship`.
+The table name *can* be customized, but we'll use the default which is the _snake cased_ class name: `starship`.

 Check out the properties: each has `#[ORM\Column]`.
 This tells Doctrine that these